Melissa Brickell: Family

-Melissa Brickell is a descendent of the Yorta Yorta Wiradjeri people and the daughter of a member of the Stolen Generations.
+Melissa Brickell is a descendent of the Yorta Yorta and Wiradjuri people, and the daughter of a member of the Stolen Generations.
 She has been involved with the Catholic Church all of her life following the example of her mother who was a catechist with Aboriginal Catholic Ministry.

 Career

-Brickell is an Aboriginal Catholic woman and throughout her career has worked in many Church and welfare-related roles.
+Brickell is Catholic and throughout her career has worked in many church and welfare-related roles.
 This includes her position as coordinator of Aboriginal Partnerships at MacKillop Family Services.
-Brickell has been active in Aboriginal affairs for many decades at both the state and national levels, working in areas of justice and reconciliation and in particular the Stolen Generations movement.
+She has been active in Aboriginal affairs for many decades at both the state and national levels, working in areas of justice and reconciliation and in particular the Stolen Generations movement.
 She has been interviewed for Australian Broadcasting Commission (ABC) Radio National programs, speaking about these issues.

-Brickell served as Director of Reconciliation Victoria and was the Chairperson for the Victorian Stolen Generations Sorry Day Committee and the National Stolen Generations Alliance.
-She has served as chair of the National Aboriginal and Torres Strait Islander Catholic Council In 2022 the Council awarded her a Service to Community Award in the Adult Award category.
+She served as director of Reconciliation Victoria and was the chairperson for the Victorian Stolen Generations Sorry Day Committee and the National Stolen Generations Alliance.
+She has served as chair of the National Aboriginal and Torres Strait Islander Catholic Council.
+In 2022 the Council awarded her a Service to Community Award in the Adult Award category.

 Brickell also served as a commissioner on the National Aboriginal and Torres Strait Islander Ecumenical Commission.